 The legislature created the opportunity for an individual to file an injunction or a petition for an injunction for domestic violence.
 The individual filing for the injunction must be the alleged victim of domestic violence or in imminent danger of becoming a victim of domestic violence according to Florida Statute 741.30.

 When someone is charged with domestic violence, they are exposed to criminal penalties and sanctions of the domestic violence statutes.
 When somebody is charged with a criminal offense; that affects their liberty and their personal and criminal record.
 Domestic violence cases are singled out by a specialized division within the State Attorney’s Office and the prosecutor’s office.
 The courts also have a special division dealing solely with those cases.

-What are the Penalties for the Violation of a Protective Order in Fort Lauderdale?
+What are the Penalties for the Violation of a Protective Order?

-Violating a Ft.
-Lauderdale protective order, may result in the arrest and charge of a first-degree misdemeanor for each violation with the maximum sentence of up to one year in the county jail.
-If the respondent stalks the petitioner who has an injunction against them, the respondent may be charged with aggravated stalking which is a second-degree felony punishable by up to 15 years in Florida state prison.
+Violating a protective order in Ft.
+Lauderdale, may result in the arrest and charge of a first-degree Misdemeanor for each violation with the maximum sentence of up to one year in the county jail.
+If the respondent stalks the petitioner who has an injunction against them, the respondent may be charged with aggravated stalking which is a second-degree Felony punishable by up to 15 years in Florida state prison.

 If somebody applies for a position, these types of orders are public record and could affect an individual’s ability to obtain employment.
 Professional licenses, entry into the military, and admission into colleges and universities can be affected.
 A violation of a final injunction may affect a resident alien’s application for citizenship and may result in deportation if the respondent is not a citizen.

 When a Judge learns that a person committed a crime while violating a protective order, the consequences depend on the crime alleged.
 The person faces prosecution for the violation of the protective order and they face prosecution for that offense.